 Tip #5.
 Reduce Stress

-While tortoises are tough, hardy animals, the are subject to stress, as is ant other living creature.
-Babies especially should be raised in a low stress environment.
-This is easily accomplished by paying close attention to your husbandry regimen, and by limiting handling of baby tortoises.
+While tortoises are tough, hardy animals, they are subject to stress, as is any other living creature.
+Babies especially should be raised in a low-stress environment.
+This is easily accomplished by paying close attention to your husbandry regimen, and by limiting the handling of baby tortoises.

 Small tortoises are often quite appealing to young children, and occasional supervised handling by them is acceptable, but prolonged periods of being picked up, flipped over, and occasionally dropped are obviously undesirable.

 The best bet is to limit owner-pet interaction to gentle petting and hand feeding until they reach a slightly sturdier size.